-- a) Buyer's SH&E organization shall review and approve contractor's Confined Space Entry Procedure(s) prior to any entry into a confined or enclosed space. - b) Entry into a confined or enclosed space or area shall require a "Confined Space Entry Permit" issued by the contractor before work begins.
-Refer to Section I.M of this document for permit requirements.
-Refer also to Section III.C for PPE requirements. - c) Contractor shall provide proper barriers with appropriate warning signs and lighting for nighttime visibility must be provided around uncovered manholes.
-Stacked up equipment or poorly braced rails are not adequate.

-- d) No confined space shall be entered until tested by the contractor and found free of dangerous atmospheres, such as flammable or explosive mixtures, hazardous vapors or oxygen levels.
+- (4) There is limited or restricted means of entry and exit, i.e., use of hands or a contortion of the body to enter into or to exit from the confined space. - c.
+Confined or enclosed space entry means any action resulting in any part of the worker's face breaking the plane of any opening of the confined space, and includes any ensuing work activities inside the confined space. - 2.
+General: - a.
+Buyer's SH&E organization shall review and approve Contractor's Confined Space Entry Procedure(s) prior to any entry into a confined or enclosed space. - b.
+Entry into a confined or enclosed space or area shall require a "Confined Space Entry Permit" issued by the Contractor before work begins.
+Refer to Section I.L of this document for permit requirements.
+Refer also to Section III.C of this document for personal protective equipment requirements. - c.
+Contractor shall provide proper barriers with appropriate warning signs and lighting for night-time visibility must be provided around uncovered manholes.
+Stacked up equipment or poorly braced rails are not adequate. - d.
+No confined space shall be entered until tested by the Contractor and found free of dangerous atmospheres, such as flammable or explosive mixtures, hazardous vapors or oxygen levels.
 Manholes should be tested through a hole in their cover.
 If there is no hole, the cover should be raised only far enough to clear the test probe.
-Potentially hazardous mixtures are usually heavier than air, so additional testing at the bottom of the space should be done once the cover is raised. - e) All water must be pumped out.
+Potentially hazardous mixtures are usually heavier than air, so additional testing at the bottom of the space should be done once the cover is raised. - e.
+All water must be pumped out.
 The pump shall be positioned where emissions will not contaminate the space.
 Where seepage is unavoidable, a pump must be kept running rather than waiting for a build-up.
-Rubber footwear and clothing must be worn in damp or wet locations. - f) An adequate supply of oxygen (minimum 19.5 percent, and maximum 23.5 percent) must be maintained using positive mechanical ventilation.
-One person shall remain outside above the manhole and serve as an "attendant" whose sole responsibility is to monitor and maintain two-way communication with the authorized entrant(s) and to provide assistance and summon rescue personnel in case of emergency.
-The "attendant" may not enter the confined space to perform rescue, unless equipped and trained to do so. - g) A "secondary stand-by" shall be readily available to the "attendant" and shall summon for emergency assistance. - h) A safety harness with life line attached shall be worn by the person or persons working in the confined space when required by the Confined Space Entry Permit.
-The contractor shall provide and have in place a mechanical means of retrieval. - Access ladders must be in good condition.
+Rubber footwear and clothing must be worn in damp or wet locations. - f.
+An adequate supply of oxygen (minimum 19.5%, and maximum 23.5%) must be maintained using positive mechanical ventilation.
+One person shall remain outside above the manhole and serve as an "attendant" - whose sole responsibility is to monitor and maintain two-way communication with the authorized entrant(s) and to provide assistance and summon rescue personnel in case of emergency.
+The "attendant" may not enter the confined space to perform rescue, unless equipped and trained to do so. - g.
+A "secondary stand-by" shall be readily available to the "attendant" and shall summon for emergency assistance. - h.
+A safety harness with life line attached shall be worn by the person or persons working in the confined space when required by the Confined Space Entry Permit.
+The Contractor shall provide and have in place a mechanical means of retrieval. - i.
+Access ladders must be in good condition. - 3.
+Electrical - a.
+Refer to Section III.J of this document for required safety precautions during any work activity in a confined space where energized electrical cable and grounding cable is present. - 4.
+Before entering any area or confined space where hazardous air contaminants or oxygen-depleted or oxygen-enriched atmospheres are possible or suspected to exist, Contractor must ensure proper safety equipment is used, including a recovery line and backup person.
+When Contractor's employees work along side Buyer's employees in the same confined space, Contractor's employees shall follow Buyer's procedures so as not to endanger employees with conflicting instructions.